 - Your vehicle: Vehicles with high safety ratings and safety equipment like anti-lock brakes or an anti-theft device can earn you lower auto insurance rates.

-- Your gender: Statistics have shown that women are less likely to get into an accident than men, so they’re usually quoted lower rates, especially during their teenage years.
-Sorry guys!
+- Your gender: Although some states have banned the use of gender in rating policies, statistics have shown that women are less likely to get into an accident than men, so they’re usually quoted lower rates, especially during their teenage years.
+Sorry, guys!